Ac6Embedded/apollo-docs/docs/security/cra/scope-and-definitions.md

 ### 5.3 Distributor

-Distributor obligations are in **Article 20** (due care; verify CE marking and documentation presence; avoid marketing non‑compliant products; inform manufacturer of vulnerabilities; cooperate with authorities).
+Distributor obligations are in **Article 20** (due care; verify CE marking and documentation presence; avoid marketing non-compliant products; inform manufacturer of vulnerabilities; cooperate with authorities).

-### 5.4 When an importer/distributor becomes the “manufacturer”
+### 5.4 When an importer/distributor becomes the "manufacturer"

 If an importer or distributor places a PDE on the market under its own name/trademark **or performs a substantial modification**, they are treated as manufacturer and become subject to Articles 13 and 14 (Art.
 21).